 Robert has acted as an expert witness in court cases, both as a canine behavioural/trainer and as an animal welfare officer for the London Borough of Lewisham.

-Having spent some years studying the subject, Robert started working as a canine behavioural trainer in 1992, with the majority of his clients coming to him via veterinary referral, or from recommendations from previous clients.
-He has had a book published on the subject of dog behaviour and training, The Trouble-Free Dog, which was published in 2000, and had very positive reviews in The Times, The Telegraph, The Daily Mail and Dog Training Weekly and has been reprinted twice since then.
+Having spent some years studying the subject, Robert started working as a canine behavioural trainer in 1992, with most of his clients coming to him via veterinary referral or recommendations from previous clients.
+He has published a book on dog behaviour and training, The Trouble-Free Dog, published in 2000, and had very positive reviews in The Times, The Telegraph, The Daily Mail and Dog Training Weekly and has been reprinted twice since then.
 It was revised and reprinted in 2008.
 He is currently writing his second book.
 He has also produced several booklets and pamphlets for Lewisham Council on dogs, which are distributed free to the public.

-In May 1990 he began working as an animal welfare officer for the London Borough of Lewisham and continued there until January 2007, where he held the position of Senior Animal Welfare Officer.
-Dealing with all types of animals, ranging from escaped reptiles to injured wildlife, to nuisance complaints, and of course – stray dogs, which was the services core function.
-This aspect of the job was obviously potentially very dangerous, so an ability to immediately assess a dogs’ attitude was essential, since stray or abandoned dogs could potentially turn aggressive.
+In May 1990, he began working as an animal welfare officer for the London Borough of Lewisham and continued there until January 2007, when he held the position of Senior Animal Welfare Officer.
+Dealing with all types of animals, ranging from escaped reptiles to injured wildlife to nuisance complaints and of course – stray dogs, which was the service’s core function.
+This aspect of the job was obviously potentially very dangerous, so an ability to immediately assess a dog’s attitude was essential since stray or abandoned dogs could potentially turn aggressive.
 He left the service in 2006 to work full-time as a behavioural trainer.

 Join Our Online Community!

 Jump on our email list for free tips and insights delivered to your inbox monthly.
 No spam - just quick bites of value.